 Atlantis uses Webhook secrets to validate that the webhooks it receives from your Git host are legitimate.

-One way to confirm this would be to whitelist requests to only come from the IPs of your Git host but an easier way is to use a Webhook Secret.
+One way to confirm this would be to allowlist requests to only come from the IPs of your Git host but an easier way is to use a Webhook Secret.